Lucy Letby: Interpretation of handwritten notes

-Criticism of witness
+Criticism of expert witnesses

-A number of medical experts questioned the veracity of the prosecution's witness Dewi Evans, a professional expert witness.
-Svilena Dimitrova, an NHS consultant neonatologist, and Roger Norwich, a medico-legal expert, have made official complaints to the General Medical Council about Evans' evidence.
-Dimitrova told The Guardian that she believes "the theories proposed in court were not plausible and the prosecution was full of medical inaccuracies.
-I wasn't there, so I can't say Letby was innocent, but I can see no proof of guilt".
-Evans rejected the suggestion that he was biased and said that the defence at the trial could have called expert witnesses to challenge his opinions but did not do so.
-At the trial, other prosecution expert witnesses largely endorsed his opinions.
+Several medical experts have questioned the reliability of the prosecution's expert witness, Dewi Evans.
+Svilena Dimitrova, an NHS consultant neonatologist, and Roger Norwich, a medico-legal expert, submitted formal complaints to the General Medical Council regarding Evans's evidence.
+Dimitrova told The Guardian that she believed "the theories proposed in court were not plausible and the prosecution was full of medical inaccuracies", adding that while she could not assert Letby's innocence, she saw "no proof of guilt".
+Evans rejected suggestions of bias and noted that the defence could have called its own expert witnesses at trial but did not do so.
+Other prosecution experts broadly supported Evans' conclusions.

-The New Yorker article highlights that a report written by Evans as an expert witness in a previous case had been described by a Court of Appeal judge as "worthless" and including opinions that were "tendentious and partisan" and "outside Dr. Evans' professional competence".
+The New Yorker reported that in an unrelated earlier case, a Court of Appeal judge had described one of Evans's expert reports as "worthless", containing opinions that were "tendentious and partisan" and outside his professional competence.